fullcalendar/fullcalendar-docs/_posts/2021-03-04-engineer-redesigns-company-homepage.md

 <div class='split-image'>
   <div><img src='{{ site.baseurl }}/assets/images/homepage-redesign-post/random-sketch.jpg' class='bordered-image' width='372' height='322'></div>
   <div class='image-caption'>A diagram in my notebook.
-I sorta kinda remember what I was thinking, but not really.</div>
+Most of the meaning is now lost on me.</div>
 </div>

 I needed to redesign FullCalendar's homepage, so I began scribbling like I normally do.
 What started as a boring wireframe began evolving into something much more illustrative.
 I raced to my local art supplies store for some color markers.

 Just to be clear, I'm an engineer, **not** a graphic design person.
 I wasn't sure if any of these ideas would translate to the screen.
-After hiring an extremely talented designer, I would find out...
+After hiring an [extremely talented designer](http://allie-surdovel.com/), I would find out.

+I intended the first section to have a depiction of FullCalendar's calendar product.
+It transitions into a Star Wars-esque space scroll of code underneath.
+Lucky this worked out!
+What did **not** make the cut were my unorthodox button and tab styles because they didn't look clickable:

 <div class='bleedout'>
   <div class='split-image'>